deniecew/deniecew/README.md

 - 🌱 I’m currently learning about version control, sentiment analysis, shiny apps
 - 💬 Ask me about statistical analysis
 - 📫 How to reach me: deniece.williams@gmail.com
-- ⚡ Fun fact: I have been learning Mandarin Chinese for 15+ years and use it in my Bible education work.
+- ⚡ Fun fact: I have been learning Mandarin Chinese for 15+ years and use it in my voluntary Bible education work.